 The BlackBerry was once the dominant smartphone for on-the-go business people and other consumers.
 But then came a new generation of competing touchscreen smartphones, starting with Apple's iPhone in 2007.
 The company's sales and market share shrank and it lost billions in market value.

 This year's much-delayed launch of BlackBerry 10 system and fancier devices that use the software was supposed to rejuvenate the brand and lure customers.
-It did not work.
-Waterloo, Ontario-based BlackBerry recently announced 4,500 layoffs, or 40 percent of its global workforce, and reported a quarterly loss of nearly $1 billion.

 The letter acknowledges "there is a lot of competition out there and we know that BlackBerry is not for everyone."